-Small enough for your family or for the
+Small enough for your family or Large enough for the biggest family.

-Large enough biggest family.

 Single Homes to fit your every need.
 Small, large, used, repo's.
 Why are you paying rent of \$200 to \$300 per month?
 We can offer you payments on a new home for \$135 per month.
 Randall's invites you to check us out.